ChristianBeer/ProFTPd-Admin/README.md

 1. Install ProFTPd with sqlite3 support
 2. Use tables-sqlite3.sql to create an sqlite3 database:
    `sqlite3 auth.sqlite3 < tables-sqlite3.sql`
-3. Add the following to your proftpd.conf (edit to your needs):
+3. Add the following to your proftpd.conf and sql.conf (edit to your needs):

 ```
 CreateHome              on 775
 AuthOrder               mod_sql.c

 SQLBackend              sqlite3
 SQLEngine               on
 SQLPasswordEngine       on